Common Problems with the Gree Mini Split Air Conditioner

 Maintaining your air conditioner requires professional cleaning and upkeep from time to time.
 We recommend scheduling a checkup and maintenance for your Gree air conditioner at least once every 4-6 months to keep it in good shape.

-At Luce Aircon, we provide our clients with all the cleaning, maintenance, and repair services they need to keep their air conditioners in good condition.
+At Luce Aircon, we provide our clients with all the cleaning, maintenance, and aircon repair services in Singapore to keep their air conditioners in good condition.
 Our technicians are experienced with AC units across different brands and models, so you can be certain we'll get the job done right!